waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - HMs must be used from the PACK menu, not the Pokémon's party menu.

 ## V. Tool Development Log
-- **path_finder:** The tool is fundamentally broken and produces highly inefficient paths.
-My attempts to debug it have been unsystematic and have failed.
-My manual navigation attempts have proven that a reliable pathfinding tool is essential for progress.
-My highest priority is to fix this tool using a methodical, incremental approach.
-I will not attempt any complex navigation until it is fully functional.
+- **path_finder:** The tool is critically broken.
+Fixing it is my absolute highest priority.
+I will not do anything else until it is fully functional.
+I will use a systematic and logical approach to debug and fix it.
 - **route_finder:** The tool initially had a bug where it only considered the first exit from a map.
 This has been fixed by iterating through all possible start nodes.
 A second bug was discovered where it did not account for intra-map travel; this has also been fixed.